 Due to the current pandemic, CSF is offering Frankston residents emergency relief and essential items such as food parcels, personal hygiene products and laundry vouchers.
 Please call 9783 7284 or email email@example.com where you will be able to speak to an interviewer who will assess your current needs and discuss how CSF can assist you.
 The telephone lines are open Monday to Friday – 9.30am to 3.30pm.

 Watch this video with a message about looking after your mental health.

-Find out more about the Monash Counselling service for staff and students.
+Find out more about Monash Counselling & Psychological Services for staff and students.

 If you are located outside Australia, you can access counselling by calling:

 Beyond Blue is an Australian organisation which aims to provides information and support to help everyone achieve their best possible mental health, whatever their age and wherever they live.
 Check out their dedicated page for supporting mental health during the COVID-19 outbreak: Looking after your mental health during the coronavirus outbreak.

 Headspace has developed an information sheet for people affected by stress related to COVID-19.